Heading to Vancouver next week for the IADR General Session?

 Cochrane Oral Health is currently undertaking a priority setting exercise, and we are looking for your feedback on what are the most important questions to answer in taking care of the mouth, teeth and gums.
 Continue reading

 Oral diseases, especially dental caries, affect children worldwide.
 If unchecked, oral health can deteriorate progressively and adversely impact children’s general well-being.
 It also has a financial bearing at family and community levels.
-School dental screening is a public health measure where oral examination of children is carried out in the school setting, and then parents are informed about the oral condition and treatment needs of their child.
+School dental screening is a public health measure where the oral examination of children is carried out in the school setting, and then parents are informed about the oral condition and treatment needs of their child.
 The screening aims to identify oral health concerns at an early stage, and prompt parents to seek treatment where required.
 Continue reading

 The team have been doing excellent work to update Wikipedia with Cochrane evidence.
 The project has been running since January 2016, led by Dundee graduate Nour Geres.
 Continue reading